 Food cravings are often a sign of imbalances in the physical and/or emotional body and when you suffer from them it’s your body’s way of telling you that there is something you need to work on.

 I just want you to recognize that there is a difference between mindfully indulging in a food that you know may not promote optimal health, and being compelled to eat that food even though you don’t really want to.
-That is the primary distinction between food cravings and self-sabotaging behaviours.
+That is the primary distinction between enjoying foods you love and uncontrollable food cravings or self-sabotaging behaviours.